How to Resize OpenSearch Clusters

 Resize a Database Cluster Using the Control Panel

-To resize a OpenSearch database cluster, click the name of the cluster in the control panel to go to its Overview page, then click the Settings tab.
+To resize an OpenSearch database cluster, go to the Databases page, and select the cluster you want to resize.
+On the cluster’s Overview page, click the Settings tab.

 Autoscaling takes several minutes, depending on the cluster size.
-It runs without downtime, and you do not need to take any action.
+It runs without downtime, and no action is required.

-Your cluster’s state changes from Active to Resizing until the process is done.
-You can expect no downtime and do not need to take action.
+Your cluster’s state changes from Active to Resizing until the process is complete.
+Provisioning can take several minutes, depending on cluster size, but does not cause downtime.